lookupdaily/CV/README.md

 ## Tech Skills

-**JavaScript** - Vanilla JS, ES6, NodeJS, TypeScript, React, Jquery, Jest, Jasmine\
+**JavaScript** - Vanilla JS, ES6, NodeJS, TypeScript, Angular, React, Jest, Jasmine, Ionic\
+**C# - .NET, LINQ
 **Ruby** - Ruby on Rails, Sinatra, RSpec, Capybara

-Git, HTML, CSS, PostgresSQL, Travis CI, Heroku, Agile, Test Driven Development
+Git, HTML, CSS, SQL, Azure Fundamentals, Travis CI, Heroku, Agile, Test Driven Development, Xcode

 ## Other Skills

-- Experienced in **collaborating** across teams—particularly with designers, web developers, producers and product owners.
-I am at my happiest working on projects that require this!
+- Experienced in **collaborating** across teams—particularly with business analysts, product owners, designers, web developers, producers and product owners.
+I am at my happiest working on projects that require this, and regulary present demos to clients and key stakeholders.
 - My communications experience has given me a passion for perfecting **user experience**, and inclusive/accessible design.
 - Find enjoyment in the **process** - at Makers I have rediscovered my love for a good diagram, and have helped my teams succeed with effective planning, or by devising checklists to manage version control.
 I have been documenting my planning process in my project READMEs.
 You can find some examples [here](https://github.com/lookupdaily/bank-tech-test) and [here](https://github.com/lookupdaily/chitter-challenge).
-- **Rapid learner** - as a Maker, I have picked up the skills to learn new languages and technologies quickly, and this is a skill I am looking forward to leaning on throughout my career in technology.
+- **Rapid learner** - I have picked up the skills to learn new languages and technologies quickly, and I hope to coninue this throughout my career in technology.
 I have picked up new tooling regularly throughout my marketing career and architecture education.
 - **Creativity** - With a background in design and architecture I have a keen eye for design.
-I have continued to explore the application of CSS and CSS libraries in my projects - so that I can develop my skills across the full stack.
+I keep an open conversation with our UX teams to ensure consistent and usable design across our apps.

 ## Experience

+**Cognizant** (September 2020 - present)
+*Associate - Projects* \
+Supporting the delivery of Release 1 of a new National Signalling Relays Database for Network Rail as part of the Intelligent Infrastructure programme—a five-year transformation programme focused on providing maintenance teams the insight they need to proactively fix faults before they cause delays.

+- Deliver new product features to schedule through the creation of Angular components, API development and unit testing, whilst ensuring adherence to visual designs and expected behaviour.
+- Provide support for UAT testing phase and ELS period by providing bug fixes
+- Present regular live demonstration of new features to client, key stakeholders and end-users
+- Creation of reusable components for programme-wide UI component library
+Tools: Angular, Ionic, SCSS, .NET, Azure Services

 **Waltham Forest Council** (Jul 2019 - Dec 2019 & Nov 2017 - Nov 2018, with a travel break)
 *London Borough of Culture Project Lead, Marketing & Communications* \